Braves vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Astros: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves square off against Kyle Tucker and the Houston Astros on Friday at 7:20 PM ET in the first game of a three-game series.
+Matt Olson and the Atlanta Braves take the field against Kyle Tucker and the Houston Astros at Truist Park on Saturday, at 7:20 PM ET.

-The favored Braves have -120 moneyline odds against the underdog Astros, who are listed at +100.
-The total is 8.5 runs for the contest (with -115 odds on the over and -105 odds on the under).
+The favored Braves have -115 moneyline odds against the underdog Astros, who are listed at -105.
+The over/under is 8 runs for the game (with -115 odds to hit the over and -105 odds to go under).

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.